 An acquired focal abnormal dilation of the wall of an artery in the brain.
 Usually hemodynamically induced, although trauma may contribute to formation.
 Stress and exertion can trigger rupture through hemodynamic effects.
 Patients typically present with new, not previously experienced, headache of variable character.

-Subarachnoid hemorrhage (SAH) is bleeding into the subarachnoid space.
+Subarachnoid hemorrhage (SAH) is bleeding into the subarachnoid space and is an emergency.
 This may be due to trauma or rupture of an intracranial aneurysm (which may be triggered by stress and physical exertion).
 Sudden severe headache, photophobia, and loss of consciousness are characteristic.

-Trauma is an important variable to determine in the history of a patient with retinal detachment.
+An acute or progressive condition in which the neuroretina separates from the retinal pigment epithelium with accumulation of subretinal fluid and loss of retinal function.
+Trauma is an important risk factor for retinal detachment.
 Depending on the type of trauma, detachment may occur within days or weeks (typically after an open globe injury) or months or years (typically after contusion).

 Typical symptoms include a foreign body sensation (even if none is present), photophobia, excessive tearing, blepharospasm, and blurry vision.
-There may be a history of mild trauma, which can be followed by acute onset of ocular unease.
-Examination may find reduced visual acuity, conjunctival injection with corneal fluorescein stain seen in the affected eye, and the eyelid may be swollen.
+There may be a history of mild trauma, followed by acute onset of ocular unease.
+Examination may find reduced visual acuity, conjunctival injection with corneal fluorescein stain in the affected eye, and ciliary flush.

-Most commonly results from contact sports, as well as from motor vehicle accidents, gunshot or stab wounds, or workplace accidents during heavy physical labor.
+Brachial plexus injuries are usually caused by trauma to the roots of the plexus as they exit the cervical spine.
 May involve the upper 2 or 3 nerve roots (partial injury) or all 5 nerve roots (complete injury).
 Both partial and complete brachial plexus injuries can be successfully repaired, but complete injuries require multiple major operations over the course of several years, while partial injuries can often be corrected in a single operation.

 Rotator cuff tears can result from an acute traumatic event, repetitive or vigorous overhead activity (such as throwing a baseball or weightlifting), or chronic degeneration.
 The most common presenting symptom is shoulder pain, which is typically aggravated by overhead activities.
-Other symptoms include shoulder weakness, loss of range of movement, and night pain.
+Other symptoms include functional weakness, loss of range of movement, night pain, and deltoid pain.

-Complete separation of 2 articulating bony surfaces, often the result of high-speed energy.
-Common dislocations include the shoulder, elbow, finger, patella, hip, and knee.
-Delayed treatment can result in irreparable damage to the joint surface with lifelong consequences and post-traumatic arthritis.
+Complete separation of 2 articulating bony surfaces, often the result of sudden impact to the joint.
+Common dislocations include the shoulder, elbow, finger, patella, and hip.
+Treatment is usually closed reduction, as soon as possible, to decrease potential complications, which may include soft tissue injury, articular surface injury, and neurovascular compromise.

 A chronic fibrosing condition characterized by insidious and progressive, severe restriction of both active and passive shoulder range of motion, in the absence of a known intrinsic disorder of the shoulder.
 It is generally considered to be a self-limited condition and usually resolves within 18 to 24 months; severe and protracted cases may require surgical intervention.

 Occurs when the median nerve is compressed at the wrist.
-This results in muscle weakness, paresthesias, and pain in the hand.
+Typical symptoms include numbness and tingling mainly in the thumb and radial fingers, aching and pain in the anterior wrist and forearm, and clumsiness in the hand.
 Wheelchair athletes have very high rates of carpal tunnel syndrome.
 The mechanism may be secondary to the inevitably higher force through the wrist, or the prolonged extremes of posture.

 Wrist fractures include fractures that affect the distal ends of the radius, ulna, and carpus.
-Fractures of the distal radius are the most common injury, and are usually located within the distal 2.5 cm.
+Fractures of the distal radius are the most common injury, and are typically caused by a fall on the outstretched hand.
 In a small proportion of patients, concomitant fractures of the distal radius and scaphoid can occur.

 A general term that describes tendon degeneration characterized by a combination of pain, swelling, and impaired performance.
 Approximately 10% of runners develop Achilles tendinopathy, presenting with insidious onset of heel pain, often after a sudden increase in training intensity.
 Patellar tendinopathy (jumper's knee) is common in jumping sports or activities that involve repetitive knee extension (e.g., volleyball, basketball, and soccer).
 Patients present with an insidious onset of well-localized anterior knee pain located at the inferior pole of the patella.

 Muscular, fascial, and ligamentous sprain/injury can cause lower back pain (LBP).
 Muscle spasms may be associated with a dull, gnawing, tearing, burning, or electric pain.
 Typically, pain does not radiate to the legs or beyond the knee.
-LBP may arise as an overuse injury among sportsmen such as weightlifters.
+An exclusion diagnosis is made by eliminating specific causes of lower back pain arising from neurologic compromise, neoplasia, inflammatory arthritis, fracture, and referred pain from other locations or organ systems.

-The character of chest pain should be determined to help differentiate between cardiac, respiratory, musculoskeletal, and other causes.
-Pain in the chest may be referred (e.g., from cervical spine or shoulders).
+Chest pain may be caused by either benign or life-threatening aetiologies and is usually divided into cardiac and noncardiac causes.
+The character of chest pain can help differentiate between cardiac, respiratory, musculoskeletal, and other causes.
+Pain in the chest may be referred (e.g., from the right shoulder).

 Disabling pain in the coccyx exacerbated by sitting or rising from sitting.
 The pain is often pulling or lancinating in quality, may radiate to the sacrum or buttock, and may coexist with lower back pain.
-Coccygodynia may be traumatic or idiopathic in origin and is more common in women.
+Coccygodynia may be traumatic, nontraumatic, or idiopathic in origin and is more common in women.

 A strain is an injury to the muscle or musculotendinous junction, whereas a sprain is an injury to the ligament.
 Muscle contusion occurs when a muscle is subjected to a sudden, heavy compressive force, such as a direct blow to the muscle.
 Acute ankle injury is one of the most common musculoskeletal injuries in athletes, accounting for 20% of all sports injuries in the US.